Cherreads

 "Affirmative.
 The entities are too powerful for Earth's dimensional fabric.
 Like elephants walking on paper.
 Every step creates damage."

-Yoo watched a bird fly too close.
-It touched the rift's edge—
+Yoo watched a bird fly towards the rift, It touched the rift's edge...

-That's what happens to me if I fail the sealing.
+'So that's what happens to me if I fail the sealing.', Yoo swallowed

 "Impressive view, isn't it?"

-Yoo turned.
-A girl—maybe fourteen physically, eleven chronologically—stood beside him.
-Long black hair, cold eyes, aura that read Gold 33.
+Yoo turned, a girl of about fourteen years old, stood beside him, long black hair, cold eyes, aura that read Gold 33.

 "Who are you?"
 Yoo asked.

-"Mira.
-Gold-rank.
-Recently ascended."
-She studied the rift with clinical interest.
-"I'm your backup for tomorrow's mission.
-Master Yoon requested someone who could retrieve you if things go wrong."
+"Im Mira, Gold-rank, just recently ascended."
+She studied the rift.
+"I'm your backup for tomorrow's mission, master Yoon requested someone who could retrieve you if things go wrong."

 "Retrieve my body, you mean."

 "If there's a body left."
 Mira's voice was matter-of-fact.
-"More likely I'll just watch you erase and report failure.
-But Yoon insisted on protocol."
+"More likely I'll just watch you erase and report failure, but Master Yoon insisted on that."

 "Comforting."